Pop-Christianity: A new breed of fake preachers

-Recently, best selling Christian author Matthew Paul Turner decided to divorce his wife so he can embrace freedom, hope, and God as a gay man.
-It’s progressive, logical—he’s just human.
-We can be ourselves, and God will still love us no matter what.
+Recently, best-selling Christian author Matthew Paul Turner decided to divorce his wife to embrace freedom, hope, and God as a gay man.
+For him, it’s progressive, logical—he’s just human.
+He can be himself and practice homosexuality, and that’s OK with God.

-In April 2016, Hatmaker called for the full inclusion of LGBT people into the Christian community, which included acceptance and justification of same-sex relationships and marriage.
+In April 2016, Hatmaker called for the full inclusion of LGBT people into the Christian community.
+She’s fighting for acceptance and justification of same-sex relationships and marriage.

-Beth Moore claims Jesus talks to her saying “come out and play” to “build a snowman” and calling her “honey” and “babe” when they talk.
-She claims to see visions, revelations that God “dictates” to her for people to hear.
+Beth Moore claims Jesus talks to her, saying, “come out and play” to “build a snowman.”
+She claims Jesus calls her “honey” or “babe” sometimes.
+Her sermons are partly visions and revelations that God “dictates” to her for people to hear.

 There are several branches of Lutherans.
-ECLA is a progressive Christian church.
+ELCA is a progressive and liberal Christian church.
 They embrace women pastors as well as lesbian, transgender pastor to preach and lead in churches.
 They also allow same-sex marriage.

 Nadia Bolz-Weber, described as potty-mouth, refers to herself as “dyke” is known as a “public theologian.”
 Asher O’Callaghan, Megan Rohrer, Reverend Peter Beeson, are some of the most popular Lutheran pastors who transitioned.